ansibleguy/infra_pki/README.md

 * **Note:** You have multiple options to supply the CA/SubCA/Certificate passwords:

+  * if 'save_passwords' is set to true - the saved password will be retrieved after the CA is initialized
   * as inventory variable (_ansible-vault encrypted to be decrypted at runtime_)
   * --extra-vars at runtime
   * if no password was set, the role will prompt for one at runtime